Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 ### organisationIdentifierScheme

-The organization identifier scheme codelist uses the codes from [org-id.guide](http://org-id.guide/) to identify the register from which an organisation's identifier is drawn.
+The organisation identifier scheme codelist uses the codes from [org-id.guide](http://org-id.guide/) to identify the register from which an organisation's identifier is drawn.
 You can search for codes by browsing the website or you can download the latest version of the codelist as a [CSV file](http://org-id.guide/download.csv).

 ## Closed codelists